-At some point in your life, you may have faced this unhealthy habit, or something close to it.
-Worrying obsessively or stuck in a thought cycle to the point where it affects everything around you.
+At some point in your life, you may have faced this unhealthy habit or something close to it, worrying obsessively or being stuck in a thought cycle to the point where it affects everything around you.

-Today we will begin by defining rumination, and look at ways in which we can stop ruminating when:
+Today, we will begin by defining rumination and look at how we can stop ruminating:

-To counteract these behaviors, we’ll explore some useful techniques, of which the most effective is mindful thinking exercises, meditation, and self-compassion.
+To counteract these behaviors, we’ll explore some useful techniques, the most effective of which are mindful thinking exercises, meditation, and self-compassion.

 - Rumination Defined

 - 4 Helpful Worksheets

 - Meditation for Rumination

 - Night Rumination and Four Ways to Control It